|Birthdate:||Aug. 21, 1980|

 In 2013, Menard slipped back to 17th in points with just nine top 10s in 36 starts.
 His best finish was fourth place twice – at Michigan International Speedway in August and at Talladega Superspeedway in October.

 Menard also made four starts in the Xfinity Series with a best showing of second (to Matt Kenseth) at Kansas Speedway.

-In 2014, Menard finished 21st in the standings, but the next season he made the Chase and finished 14th in the standings after recording two top fives and five top 10s.
+In 2014, Menard finished 21st in the standings, but the next season he made the playoffs and finished 14th in the standings after recording two top fives and five top 10s.

 Menard failed to score a top five in 2016 and finished 20th in the standings.
-In 2017, he slipped to 23rd with a winless streak that reached 232 races.
-He’ll join Wood Brothers Racing for the 2018 campaign.
+In 2017, he slipped to 23rd in his final season with RCR.